jonpalmisc/Maui/README.md

-# Amu
+# Maui

-Amu is an open source desktop application providing a user interface for the free [Wolfram Engine](https://www.wolfram.com/engine/).
+Maui is an open source desktop application providing a user interface for the free [Wolfram Engine](https://www.wolfram.com/engine/).

 ## Building

-Amu has two main dependencies: [Qt](https://www.qt.io/product/qt6) and the WSTP C API.
-Both are required to build and run Amu.
+Maui has two main dependencies: [Qt](https://www.qt.io/product/qt6) and the WSTP C API.
+Both are required to build and run Maui.
 The WSTP C API is included with the [Wolfram Engine](https://www.wolfram.com/engine/) which is free for personal use.

-With both of these dependencies installed, simply use CMake to generate the appropriate build environment, then build Amu:
+With both of these dependencies installed, simply use CMake to generate the appropriate build environment, then build Maui:

 ```sh
 cmake -S . -B build -DWSTP_API_PATH="..." # -GNinja